gregology/gregology.github.io/codex.md

 - I am ignorant
 - My emotions are my responsibility
 - My senses can easily be fooled, I experience the world though my senses
-- New information should update my perspective
-- Today's beliefs may not be tomorrow's beliefs
+- I may not believe tomorrow what I believe today
-- It's my responsibility to befriend with people who think differently to me
 - I learn more from failure then success
-- The most dangerous risk I can take is no risk as all
+- The most foolish risk I can take is no risk as all
-- My ego is my enemy
+- I have an ego
 - I make mistakes
 - I am privileged because
   - I am human